bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.38 - 2025/06/25 =
+* Tweak - Standardize display of WC item meta in cart, orders, and emails, for all WC versions
+* Tweak - Allow displaying the content of a private, draft or pending page in WooCommerce My Account Bookings tab
+* Tweak - Allow selecting private, draft or pending WC products in calendar settings selectboxes
+* Fix - Add robustness checks when retrieving notification settings in case of corrupted data
+* Lib - Update select2 library to 4.0.13

 = 1.16.37 - 2025/06/17 =
 * Fix - With PHP version < 8.1 characters &#039; may appear in booking exports